andersonLSergio/devops-scripting-challenge/README.md

 pip install -r requirements.txt
 ```

-### Using the script from source

-In order to see the script in action without compiling a binary, you can make use of the present `Dockerfile`.
+### Test it against a sample pipeline target

-For such purpose there's a Shell script to make your life easier, which you bring you directly inside the container (interactive mode) that includes all build dependencies for the [sample target Java application](https://github.com/PayCertify/devops-scripting-helloworld), such as JDK, Maven and zip.
+For such purpose there's a Shell script to make your life easier, it will make use of the [Dockerfile](./Dockerfile) present in this repo and take you directly inside a container (interactive mode) which includes all build dependencies for the [sample target Java application](https://github.com/PayCertify/devops-scripting-helloworld), such as JDK, Maven and zip.

 Execute the `docker_activate.sh` script:
 ```bash